gurudayalkumar/gurudayalkumar.github.io/_pages/about.md

 I am an **applied environmental economist** with main focus on **economics of climate change and migration**.

-I am a Visiting Assitant in Research at the [Yale University](https://www.yale.edu/) and 3rd year PhD Candidate at the [Indian Institute of Technology Indore.](https://www.iiti.ac.in/)
+I am 3rd year PhD Candidate at the [Indian Institute of Technology Indore.](https://www.iiti.ac.in/).

 My current research relates to the **climate change and vulnerability** particularly in developing economies.
 I study: